Brento20/team-profile-generator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />
 ## Application Description

 This application runs using node js and creates a html file containing employee profiles for a organization.

-The way I chose to highlight roles was with the role name instead of an icon and with a colourful image in the employee card.
+The way I chose to highlight roles was with the role name title instead of an icon, and with a colorful image in the employee card.
+I was kinda inspired by pantone colour swatches.

 ## User Story